 There are some things that Zen monks don’t know about, but one thing they definitely do know is how to live a long and stress-free life.
 One secret to this is the great drink matcha green tea.

 Matcha green tea is definitely the in thing right now.
-It you aren’t drinking it you’re missing out on the benefits including boosting metabolism, lowering stress and cholesterol levels, boosting the immune system and even fighting cancer.
+It you’re not drinking it you’re missing out on many health benefits including boosting metabolism, lowering stress and cholesterol levels, boosting the immune system and even fighting cancer.

-Even though drinking green tea has been done in China for over 1,000 years it was Japan where it became an important part of the culture.
-The tea used was called matcha and it was used by Buddhist monks to stay alert yet calming during meditation.
+Even though drinking green tea has been done in China for over 1,000 years, it was Japan where it became an important part of the culture.
+The tea was called matcha and it was used by Buddhist monks to stay alert yet calm during meditation.

-While the history and cultivation of tea is pretty interesting in itself, but the thing that matters the most is how many antioxidants it has.
-Antioxidants are what give you the health benefits and matcha green tea has ten times as many antioxidants as a regular cup of tea.
+While the history and cultivation of the tea is interesting in itself, what will really impress you is how many antioxidants it has.
+Antioxidants are what give you the health benefits, and matcha green tea has ten times as many antioxidants as a regular cup of tea.

 One Great Cup of Tea